Josh-Lawson/cosc349-assignment2/README.md

 ### Create Database and Load in Data

-1. Run the following command to create the database:
+1. Back in the helper vm terminal, run the following command to create the database:
     - `mysql -h [RDS-Endpoint] -P 3306 -u admin -p mydb < local_database.sql`
     - When prompted enter the mysql password (same password that was set by database.tf)
     - Make sure to replace the [RDS-Endpoint] with the actual endpoint which should have been printed